lijfrank-open/GraphMFT/README.md

 # GraphMFT
-The repository is the official implementation of the paper "[GraphMFT: A graph network based multimodal fusion technique for emotion recognition in conversation](https://doi.org/10.1016/j.neucom.2023.126427)", which has been accepted by Neurocomputing.
+The official implementation of the paper "[GraphMFT: A graph network based multimodal fusion technique for emotion recognition in conversation](https://doi.org/10.1016/j.neucom.2023.126427)", which has been accepted by Neurocomputing.
 Authors: Jiang Li, Xiaoping Wang, Guoqing Lv, Zhigang Zeng
 Affiliation: Huazhong University of Science and Technology (HUST)